 Long-Term Vision

-The vision of the Policy Document is that each State Party understands the current and future potential impacts of climate change on the Outstanding Universal Value of the World Heritage properties situated on their territory, and undertakes climate action in an effective, ambitious, cooperative and active way.
-This is undertaken consistently with States Parties’ obligations under the World Heritage Convention, the protection, conservation and management of their cultural and natural heritage to the utmost of own capacities and resources, international assistance and co-operation.
+[Approved on 31/01/2023] The vision of the Policy Document is that each State Party understands the current and future potential impacts of climate change on the Outstanding Universal Value of the World Heritage properties situated on their territory, and undertakes climate action in an effective, ambitious, cooperative and active way.
+This is undertaken consistently with the States Parties’ obligations under the World Heritage Convention, and where appropriate, in synergy with other relevant multilateral environmental agreements, for the protection, conservation and management of their cultural and natural heritage to the utmost of their own capacities and resources, including with international assistance and co-operation.

 World Heritage Climate Action Goals

-, The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed for climate action, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and agreed international climate policy instruments based on/deriving from respective policies.
+[As agreed during the meeting, proposal by the Rapporteur] The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed for climate action, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and agreed international climate policy instruments based on/deriving from respective policies.
 These World Heritage Climate Action Goals should be viewed in light of different national circumstances and of the available technical and financial capacities of each State Party.
 In this regard, attention must be drawn to the need for mobilization of support for the achievement of these goals in developing countries in line with the Paris Agreement adopted under the UNFCCC.

 //

-The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed for climate action, through enhanced and improved collaboration, and effective and synergistic implementation of .
-These goals should be viewed in light of national circumstances and of the available technical and financial capacities of each State Party.
-In this regard, attention must be drawn to the need
+[Paragraph on hold; Version A as proposed at the end of the Open-ended Working Group on 3 May] The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed for climate action, through enhanced and improved collaboration, and effective and synergistic implementation of // local, national and agreed international climate policy instruments. // [Saudi Arabia] local, national and agreed international policies, and these goals… // These goals should be viewed in light of different national circumstances and of the available technical and financial capacities of each State Party.
+In this regard, attention must be drawn to the need // [China, Argentina] for the means of implementation // [USA, Estonia] for mobilization of support // for the achievement of these goals in developing countries, [Brazil, Estonia] in line with the Paris Agreement adopted under the UNFCCC.

 //

-The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed to halt and reverse the negative trends associated with climate change causes and effects, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and international climate policy instruments.
-While the goals are targeted primarily at States Parties to the Convention, they require the contribution and support of the World Heritage Committee, Advisory Bodies, site managers and civil society.
-These goals should be viewed in light of national circumstances.
+27. [Paragraph on hold; Version B, used for the informal discussions and amended in the room on 3 May] The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed[Saudi Arabia] for climate action, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and[Saudi Arabia] climate related policies.
+[Brazil] These goals should be viewed in light of national circumstances [Brazil] and of the available technical and financial capacities of each State Party.
+In this regard, attention must be drawn to the urgent need for the mobilization of the means of implementation for the achievement of these goals in developing countries, taking into account the common but differentiated responsibilities broadly recognized, in line with the principles and the commitments made in the Paris Agreement, adopted under the UNFCCC.

 27. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)